Collections

 Gérard Quenum

-Internationally acclaimed visual artist Gérard Quenum, is considered one of the founding fathers of West African abstract figuration.
+Internationally acclaimed visual artist Gérard Quenum, is considered to be one of the founding fathers of West African abstract figuration.
 A movement of which he has been at the forefront for past two decades.

-In his oeuvre, the artist attempts to symbolize the reincarnation of life, through the whimsical tales of his native land, and its deep seated, rich historical traditions, by way of which Quenum masterfully peers into the future.
+In his practice, Gérard Quenum attempts to symbolize the reincarnation of life, through the whimsical tales of his native land, and its deep seated, rich historical traditions, by way of which the artist masterfully peers into the future.

-A true iconoclast, an intellectual, a luminary, a free thinker, a social activist and an all around humanitarian, Gérard Quenum presents us, in his creative practice, with a compelling message of hope, peace and resilience against the overbearing reign of imperialism, totalitarianism, colonialism, racism, and other abusive forms of power, like police brutality and military oppressions, still plaguing the history of Mankind, even more so in our current day and age.
+An iconoclast, a luminary, a free thinker and an all around humanitarian, Gérard Quenum offers us in his oeuvre a compelling message of hope, peace and resilience against the overbearing reign of imperialism, totalitarianism, colonialism, racism, and other abusive forms of power, like police brutality and military oppressions, still plaguing the history of Mankind, even more so in our current day and age.

 ILÉ X Agonglovo | Creative Collaboration